-Specializes in Radiation Therapy
+Specializes in Radiation Oncology

 Aidnag Diaz, MD, MPH, is Professor and Chairman of the Department of Radiation Oncology at St. Joseph’s Hospital and Medical Center and the Medical Director of Radiation Medicine at the Dignity Health Cancer Institute at St. Joseph’s Hospital and Medical Center.
 He is board certified in radiation oncology with expertise and special interest in stereotactic radiosurgery.
 His clinical expertise includes treating patients with sarcoma, leukemia, lymphoma, head and neck cancer, central nervous system tumors and pediatrics.